gophergala/tlen/README.md

 can use for app development.
 However, it contains strong foundation for building somethings bigger.

-So we decided to fix this unfortunate conincidence, and start developing Go [framework](https://github.com/seletskiy/go-android-rpc), that will bring native SDK to the [Go code](main.go).
+So we decided to fix this unfortunate coincidence, and start developing Go [framework](https://github.com/seletskiy/go-android-rpc), that will bring native SDK to the [Go code](main.go).